 You can use those rewards to buy stuff at Sam’s, pay for your membership, or just have them cut you a check.

 If you regularly buy prescription medication, it may very well be worth the $100 buy-in to get Sam’s Club’s Plus member pharmacy benefits.
 (They’re not offered to the regular $45-card holders.)

 You can get five free 30-day fills of select generic prescriptions, and over 600 generics on Sam’s extra value drug list for $10 or less.

 You may even save 8 to 30% on certain brand-name drugs — which, of course, are almost always crazy overpriced.

-Many Sam’s Club locations offer affordable eye exams, and all members get $40 off their second pair when they purchase two complete pairs of regularly priced prescription glasses without vision insurance applied.
+Many Sam’s Club locations offer affordable eye exams, and all members get 20% off their purchase of a complete pair of prescription glasses or sunglasses at regular price — without vision insurance applied.

 5. Automotive Services